chiselstrike/chiselstrike/docusaurus/docs/Intro/data-access.md

 # Data Access

-We're already previewed working with data in [Getting Started](first).
+We've already previewed working with data in [Getting Started](first).
 Let's explain the data system a bit more.

 ## Defining Models